 I could not understand why the person I was playing cricket with could be an enemy of the state.
 And I was struck by that.
 The girls I had a crush on – their families were being destroyed.
 I did not know why.
 As a young boy, I was frustrated and also confused.

-When he realized his own family, part of the ethnic majority, was safe, he became even more confused: people he was trying to protect – those who were visibly darker-skinned and part of the targeted minority – were not like him.
-Furthermore, he recalls being unable to report the violence to local police because the police were often the ones committing it in the first place.
+When he realized his own family, part of the ethnic majority, was safe, he became even more confused: people his family was trying to protect – those who were visibly darker-skinned and part of the targeted minority – were not like him.
+Furthermore, he recalls being unable to report the violence to authorities because it was taking place at such a rapid speed and no one could be trusted.
 The contradiction between the identity he was born into and the loyalty he held to his peers is what he now describes as the foundation of his life and career in peacebuilding.

 Abstaining from Violence

 We asked Saji Prelis how young people are supposed to choose the morally right path when it conflicts with what their family or community is doing.
 Prelis resists the idea that there is a formula to avoid it, as history has shown just how easily people can be manipulated into committing atrocities.
 Instead, he argued that what is important in moments of violence is what ideas, morals, and values young people can draw on to navigate them.
-For him, that meant remembering what his family meant to him, and recalling how they had cared for him, in moments when he might otherwise have been pulled toward violence.
+For him, that meant remembering what his family meant to him, and recalling the values and principle of what it is to be a good person as instilled in him by his family, in moments when he might otherwise have been pulled toward violence.

 What helped me in those moments was recognizing my family’s commitment to me, and if I was about to hurt somebody, recognizing my brother's face in my enemies.
 That is because of the belief I was brought up with: don’t kill, don’t steal, don’t harm anybody.
 Those things are ingrained in me.
 It’s a value system you are taught and a value system that you are experiencing from your family network.
 That is a very privileged place to come from.